distherapy/socialissues/README.md

 # socialissues
 simple maths/data to solve these social issues:
-- water > bottled water is sold while many have no clean water
+- water: bottled water is sold while many have no clean water
-- food > we throw away 40% of edible food, most grain is to feed our food
+- food: we throw away 40% of edible food, most grain is to feed our food
-- shelter > more empty homes than homeless, yet new buildings are constructed daily
+- shelter: more empty homes than homeless, yet new buildings are constructed daily

 - thereby solving much social divisiveness based on the bonobos/chimps divergence.